Freelance Jobs

 What is a Mental Health

-”Concepts of mental health include subjective well-being, perceived self-efficacy, autonomy, competence, intergenerational dependence and recognition of the ability to realize one’s intellectual and emotional potential.
+Mental health is more than the mere lack of mental disorders.
+The positive dimension of mental health is stressed in WHO’s definition of health as contained in its constitution: “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity. ”Concepts of mental health include subjective well-being, perceived self-efficacy, autonomy, competence, intergenerational dependence and recognition of the ability to realize one’s intellectual and emotional potential.
 It has also been defined as a state of well-being whereby individuals recognize their abilities, are able to cope with the normal stresses of life, work productively and fruitfully, and make a contribution to their communities.
-Mental health is about enhancing competencies of individuals and communities and enabling them to achieve their self-determined goals
+Mental health is about enhancing competencies of individuals...

 READ MORE - What is a Mental Health